NickSavage/Zettelgarden/README.md

 ## Features

-- **Store Information**: Zettelgarden can hold many different types of information, from long-term "Cards" (individual, atomic pieces of information), "Tasks" (short-term to-do items), and "Files" (upload your PDFs).
+- **Capture Information**: Zettelgarden can hold many different types of information, from long-term "Cards" (individual, atomic pieces of information), "Tasks" (short-term to-do items), and "Files" (upload your PDFs).
 Upload everything you have and link it together, creating a digital garden of thoughts.
 - **Connect Information**: Effortlessly link your content together to form a network of related ideas.
 Zettelgarden empowers you to create a web of knowledge where concepts and tasks are interconnected, ensuring you never lose context or insight.
 - **Find Information**: Utilize Zettelgarden's advanced retrieval-augmented generation (RAG) to efficiently locate items within your data.
 The app intelligently suggests links and helps you uncover meaningful connections between seemingly disparate pieces of information.